PlixCid/see/README.md

 Unlike Python-based brute force tools, **WalletGen** is written in C++ and optimized for multi-threaded CPU and GPU usage, delivering up to **10x faster** performance.
 Whether you’re exploring lost wallets, verifying private key space, or recovering your own wallet, WalletGen gives you the power to do it efficiently and securely.

-## Features

-- **Generation of cryptocurrency wallets**: Wallet Gen supports creating single wallets for Bitcoin, Ethereum, BNB, MATIC and other cryptocurrencies.
-- **Search for wallets with balance**: Using bruteforce techniques, Wallet Gen allows you to search for existing wallets with balances in both the Bitcoin network and EVMs.
-- **Support for various algorithms**: Keccak256 algorithm for EVM wallets and BIP39, BIP44, Bech32 algorithm for Bitcoin are used for wallet generation.
-- **Using a database to speed up searches**: Download and use databases to search for balance wallets, speeding up the process tenfold.
-- **High speed of operation**: Wallet Gen utilizes the power of the CPU and GPU to achieve the best performance.
-- **Recovery your Bitcoin wallet**: WalletGen allows you to recover your bitcoin wallet by seed phrase (mnemonic phrase).

 ## Supported Blockchains